-However, the sun is a well-known concern up North, other places in the world are starting to share concerns about UV rates as well.
+However, the sun is a well-known concern in Australia, many other places in the world are starting to share concerns about UV rates too.
 Luckily there are many products out there to protect our families from the harmful UV rays.
-One product that can’t be missed in the wardrobe is a cute but effective baby sun hat to keep our little ones safe and happy.
+One product that can’t be missed in the wardrobe is a cute but useful baby sun hat to keep our little ones safe and happy.

 I know from experience it is the worst feeling when they got sunburned!
 We do everything as a parent to avoid this happening wherever possible.